voytech/tabulate/README.md

 ### Library of attributes.

-You may need attributes for various reasons - for styling, for formatting, hooking with data and so on.
+You may need attributes for various reasons - for styling, for formatting, custom hooks.

 Currently, with tabulate-core + tabulate-excel you will get following attributes included:

 #### Table attributes
-- `FilterAndSortAttribute` - Filter and sort attribute (Excel only) enables filtering and sorting of excel table.
+- `FilterAndSortAttribute` - enables filtering and sorting of excel table.
-- `TemplateFileAttribute` - Template file attribute allows to interpolate template with data set
+- `TemplateFileAttribute` - allows to interpolate template with data set

 #### Column attributes
-- `ColumnWidthAttribute` - Column width attribute sets the width of column.
+- `ColumnWidthAttribute` - sets the width of column.

 #### Row attribtues
-- `RowHeightAttribute` - Row height attribute  sets the height of row.
+- `RowHeightAttribute` - sets the height of row.

 #### Cell attribtues
-- `CellTextStylesAttribute` - Cell text style attribute allows to control general text related style attributes.
+- `CellTextStylesAttribute` - allows to control general text related style attributes.
-- `CellBordersAttribute` - Cell border attribute allows to set borders,
+- `CellBordersAttribute` - allows to set borders,
-- `CellBackgroundAttribute` - Cell background attribute allows to set background color and fill,
+- `CellBackgroundAttribute` - allows to set background color and fill,
-- `CellAlignmentAttribute` -Cell text alignment attribute sets text vertical and horizontal alignment
+- `CellAlignmentAttribute` - sets text vertical and horizontal alignment

 Typical usage scenario for selected attributes:
 ```kotlin